tarbipyakurel21/su26-ai301-contribution/README.md

 ### Challenges Overcome

-The hardest part was writing a test assertion that works in both embedded and distributed (DistributedQueryRunner) mode.
-In distributed mode, exceptions are serialized over HTTP and come back as FailureException, not TrinoException, which broke a naive instanceof check.
-Resolved by relying on the message pattern check, which uniquely identifies the new catch block.
+Testing without adding a new dependency: When I tried to add an error code assertion to verify the fix, I discovered that TestIcebergLocalConcurrentWrites uses a DistributedQueryRunner, which serializes exceptions over HTTP.
+The exception comes back as FailureException instead of TrinoException, which meant checking the error code directly would require importing trino-client as a new test dependency.
+Rather than add a dependency just for one assertion, I relied on the existing message pattern check — the message "Failed to commit the transaction during write..." only appears in the new catch block, which is enough to confirm the fix is working.

 ### What I'd Do Differently Next Time